KacperRPayU/KacperRPayU/README.md

 - 👋 Hi, I’m Kacper
 - 👀 I’m interested in IT Security
-- 📫 How to reach me slack or email
+- 📫 Reach me slack or email